htsan007/5611-Final-Project/README.md

 By: Harvey Tsang

-***Introduction:***
+***Introduction***
 ---
 For the final project I chose to do option 4, which was to implement a technique that was discussed in class and something I didn’t already implement.
 I settled on an Eulerian smoke simulation with the aim of extending it to fire.
 We talked about Eulerian fluid in class, so there is a direct relation to my project topic.
 Eulerian fluid follows changes in flow over a single location in space and utilizes the Navier-Stokes equation to help calculate the flow of incompressible fluid (smoke and fire in my case).
 The state-of-the-art way to implement fire and smoke as fluid often includes volumetric fluid solvers, often using some form of the Navier-Stokes equation and treating the simulation space as a flow-grid.
 An example used by lots of research in fire-safety is the Fire Dynamics Simulator (FDS), which uses a Large eddy simulation for turbulance using the Navier-Stokes equation, and a Smokeview (SMV) program used to display the fire and smoke.
 As seen in <a href="https://www.sciencedirect.com/science/article/abs/pii/S0379711223001467"> Real-time visualization of smoke for fire safety engineering applications </a>  AND in <a href="https://history.siggraph.org/wp-content/uploads/2023/01/2004-Poster-101-Barrero_CFD-and-Realistic-Visualization-for-the-Analysis-of-Fire-Scenarios.pdf"> Computation and Representation of Fire and Smoke in Buildings </a>.
 Here is the direct source for <a href="https://pages.nist.gov/fds-smv/"> FDS-SMV </a>.
 Another flow-grid solver example, <a href="https://dl.acm.org/doi/pdf/10.1145/3388767.3407380"> Sparse Smoke Simulations in Houdini </a> , implements smoke using a more efficient and sparse fluid solver that skips inactive spaces, where the traditional volumetric fluid solver does not.
 However, their approach still derives from solving the Navier-Stokes equations.

-***My approach and key algorithms:***
+***My approach and key algorithms***
 ---
-In my implementation, I follow the code examples as provided from Jo Stam's <a href="http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf"> Real-Time Fluid Dynamics for Games </a>, which uses a simplified version of the Navier-Stokes equations to create a more stable simulation as seen here:
+In my implementation, I follow the code examples as provided from Jos Stam's <a href="http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf"> Real-Time Fluid Dynamics for Games </a>, which uses a simplified version of the Navier-Stokes equations to create a more stable simulation as seen here:
 <p align="center">
   <img src="./docs/assets/jostamEquations.JPG" width="500" height="250"> .
 </p>